 The precise statutory period during which the person must control the land varies from one state to another, but is often between seven and 20 years.
 A trespasser would need to go to court and prove each element of that claim.

 In the sample situation above, neighbors have constructed their fence in the light of day, for anyone to see, and are occupying those three feet of land exclusively.
 This means that their use of the property probably meets the actual, hostile, open, and exclusive requirements.
 The fact that they're not literally, actively "using" the three feet of land would have no effect on the "actual" part of the analysis, since they've effectively taken control of the strip with the fence.

-Their problem in making a claim for adverse possession, however, is that they haven't met the required statutory period.
+Their problem in their making a claim for adverse possession, however, is that they haven't yet met the required statutory period.
 No jurisdiction would grant adverse possession to someone after occupying a strip of land for only three years.

 But even if the neighbors would lose a current court fight over title to the land (for the next several years, at least), the original landowners face a practical problem: Eventually, they'll want to sell the home, and every square foot of property will count.
 Sooner or later, the neighbor who built the fence over the line will meet the statutory requirement and be able to legally claim title.
 Even if the original owner doesn't particularly care about using that strip of land, there is a great deal of value on the line.